 Furthermore, the average civil rights violation lawsuit settlement depends on the unique circumstances of your case.
 Also, it may vary widely based on the damages suffered and the strength of your available evidence.
 The compensation usually comprises economic damages (e.g., medical expenses and lost income), emotional distress damages, court fees, injunctive relief, attorney’s legal fees, and equitable relief.
 Depending on your case, your financial settlement may range from thousands to millions of dollars.

 However, receiving a settlement from your civil rights lawsuit or legal action can take forever.
-If you are facing financial distress while your legal battle is ongoing, you do not have to wait for the lengthy settlement process to conclude.
+If you are facing financial distress while your legal lawsuit is ongoing, you do not have to wait for the lengthy settlement process to conclude.
 High Rise Financial offers affordable pre-settlement loans to individuals with ongoing civil rights lawsuit.
-The pre-settlement funding is non-recourse and you don’t need to pay back anything if you lose your case.
+The pre-settlement funding is non-recourse, and you don’t need to pay back anything if you lose your case.

 What Is a Civil Rights Violation?